Census: Rome

 The English term is taken directly from the Latin census, from censere ("to estimate").
 The census played a crucial role in the administration of the Roman government, as it was used to determine the class a citizen belonged to for both military and tax purposes.
 Beginning in the middle republic, it was usually carried out every five years.
 It provided a register of citizens and their property from which their duties and privileges could be listed.
 It is said to have been instituted by the Roman king Servius Tullius in the 6th century BC, at which time the number of arms-bearing citizens was supposedly counted at around 80,000.

-When the Romans conquered Judea in AD 6, the legate Publius Sulpicius Quirinius organized a census for tax purposes, which was partially responsible for the development of the Zealot movement and several failed rebellions against Rome ultimately ending in the Jewish Diaspora.
+In AD 6, the Roman legate Publius Sulpicius Quirinius organized a census of Judaea for tax purposes, which was partially responsible for the development of the Zealot movement and several failed rebellions against Rome ultimately ending in the Jewish Diaspora.
 The Gospel of Luke makes reference to Quirinius' census in relation to the birth of Jesus; based on variant readings of this passage, a minority of biblical scholars, including N. T. Wright, speculate that this passage refers to a separate registration conducted during the reign of Herod the Great, several years before Quirinius' census.

-The 15-year indiction cycle established by Diocletian in AD 297 was based on quindecennial censuses and formed the basis for dating in late antiquity and under the Byzantine Empire.
+The 15-year indiction cycle established by Diocletian in AD 297 was based on wikt:quindecennial censuses and formed the basis for dating in late antiquity and under the Byzantine Empire.